 The Company entered into a rental agreement in December 2016 to rent out 957 square feet of an apartment unit in Shenzhen to a third party from December 2016 to November 2018.
 We received a monthly rental income of approximately RMB 2,800, or approximately \$400 under that rental agreement.
-The rental agreement was renewed up to November 2019 with a monthly rental income of approximately RMB 3,000, or approximately \$400, and we expect to renew this rental agreement with the same rent.
+The rental agreement was renewed up to November 2019 with a monthly rental income of approximately RMB 3,000, or approximately \$400.
+Since the termination of the rental agreement in November 2019, the Company has utilized the apartment as staff quarters.